MichelePezza/CopyLinksplusplus/README.md

 - all links
 - magnet links
 - links to listed domains (ie: links to cyberlocker files)
+- links filtered by regular expressions

+It's possible to add domain to list by contextual menu

 Options page let you:
-- choose action for toolbar button
+- choose quick action for toolbar button (or by keyboard shortcut[alt+z])
 - decide actions to show in contextual menu
 - set your own list of domains

 List of destination domains when saving is automatically sorted and duplicates are removed.
 You can add domain to list with contextual menu item (current domain or link domain)

+It is a companion for download manager like jdownloader.

 ## Need Help - Localization